Rex Harvey: Age-graded tables

-Public Official
+Official

-Rex Harvey was appointed to the WAVA (WMA) information technology (IT) as a coordinator and was elected as Vice President (Stadia) of WAVA (WMA) for two terms.
+Rex Harvey was appointed WAVA (WMA) information technology coordinator and was elected as Vice President (Stadia) of WAVA (WMA) for two terms.

 In 2007 at Osaka, Japan, during the 46th Congress of the International Association of Athletics Federations (IAAF), he was elected to the Master's Committee of the IAAF as a representative from the United States.

 At the time of his death, he was the President of USATF Masters Track & Field.

 Accomplishes USATF Masters Chair, USATF Masters Games Committee, 2007 USATF President's Award, and David Pain Award (2009, 1993 and 1992).

 Personal life

 On July 6, 1946, Rex Jay Harvey was born to Leo Marvel Harvey, and Anna Alice (née Rote) Harvey in Dexter, Iowa.
 He married his wife Joan in 1969 and they remained married for fifty years until his death.
 They had two children Jared and Keelie.

 Harvey was a Research Development Engineer at Parker Corporation in Cleveland, Ohio.

 His grave is in East Linn Cemetery near Redfield, Iowa.